soar-tech/strapi/docs/3.x.x/guides/deployment.md

 ##### 2. Retrieve database credentials

-The add-on automatically exposed the database credentials into a singe environment variable accessible from your app.
+The add-on automatically exposes the database credentials into a single environment variable accessible by your app.
 To retrieve it, type:

 `Path: ./my-project/`